Diffuse large B cell lymphoma (DLBCL) is a type of non-Hodgkin lymphoma (NHL). NHL is a cancer of the lymphatic system.

 Doctors put NHL into 2 groups, depending on how quickly they are likely to grow and spread.
 The 2 groups are:

 - low grade (slow growing)

 DLBCL is fast growing and is called a high grade lymphoma.

 The stage of NHL tells you about the number and places in the body which are affected by lymphoma.

 There are different staging systems for adults and children with DLBCL.
-The Lugano classification is used to stage adult NHL, including adult DLBCL.
+You might hear your doctor refer to the Lugano classification or Ann Arbor staging system.

 If your child has DLBCL, ask your specialist to explain what the stage means.

 For DLBCL, doctors use the prognostic index to try to decide who has a greater risk of their lymphoma being cured with chemotherapy.
 It depends on: